cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

     flake8-import-order
 ```

 You should also adapt the testing session.
-The testing session only needs to
+That session only needs packages
-install packages required for running the test suite, and should not be
+required for running the test suite, and should not be cluttered by anything
-cluttered by anything else.
-Instead of simply invoking `poetry install`, pass
+else.
+Instead of simply invoking `poetry install`, pass the `--no-dev` option.
-the `--no-dev` option.
-This excludes development dependencies, and installs only
+This excludes development dependencies, and installs only the package itself and
-the package itself and its dependencies.
-Then install the test requirements
+its dependencies.
+Then install the test requirements explicitly using
-explicitly using `install_with_constraints`.
+`install_with_constraints`.
 Here is the rewritten Nox session:

 ```python
 @nox.session(python=["3.8", "3.7"])